 Likewise, homes built before 1980 should be tested for asbestos before you clean or remove any part of the ceiling.
 Professional cleaners have the tools and expertise to handle these challenging situations safely and effectively.

-The price of professional cleaning services can depend on your location and the specifics of your home, but a general range is from $118 to $236* per hour.
+The price to get your popcorn ceiling professionally cleaned can depend on your location and the specifics of your home, but a general range is $118 to $236* per hour.
 This cost may also vary depending on the extent of cleaning required and any additional services, such as stain treatment or mold remediation.

 *Cost data in this article sourced from contractor estimates used by Angi.